On Surjectivity of Neural Networks: Can you elicit any behavior from your model?: Implications of Surjectivity on Modern Networks and Applications

 Diffusion models are a class of generative models originally proposed for image generation~\citep{sohldickstein2015deepunsupervisedlearningusing}.
 They are now widely applied to other domains, including video generation~\citep{liu2024sorareviewbackgroundtechnology}, robotics~\citep{chi2024diffusionpolicyvisuomotorpolicy}, and beyond.
 Here we describe the generation process of diffusion models.
 Let the data we want to generate be represented by a vector $x\in\R^d$.
 First, one generates $x(0)\sim\mathcal{N}\Sp{0,I^d}$ from a Gaussian distribution.
 We regard $x$ as a variable depending on $t\in[0,1]$.
 After that, $x$ evolves, or diffuses, according to a velocity vector field $v(x,t)\in\R^d$.
 The field $v$ is trained in the hope that $x(1)$ follows the same distribution as the data distribution $p(x)$ that we want to generate.
 Formally we have

-In practice directly solving this equation is often intractable, so we discretize $[0,1]$ into intervals $\Bp{\Mp{z_k,z_{k+1}}}_{k\in[m]}$ with $z_1=0,z_m=1$ and generate via approximation
+In practice directly solving this equation is often intractable, so we discretize $[0,1]$ into intervals $\Bp{\Mp{z_k,z_{k+1}}}_{k\in[m-1]}$ with $z_1=0,z_m=1$ and generate via approximation

-Early approaches to diffusion models inject Gaussian noise at inference time~\citep[see e.g.][]{ho2020denoisingdiffusionprobabilisticmodels}, resulting in a stochastic updates that led to high quality outputs but slowing down the generation process.
+Early approaches to diffusion models inject Gaussian noise at inference time~\citep[see e.g.][]{ho2020denoisingdiffusionprobabilisticmodels}, resulting in stochastic updates that led to high quality outputs but slowed down the generation process.
 Here, we focus on the more recent \emph{deterministic} ODE solvers~\citep{song2022denoisingdiffusionimplicitmodels} as described above, which also benefit from faster generation.
 Velocity predictor $v$ is usually parameterized as a U-Net~\citep{ronneberger2015unetconvolutionalnetworksbiomedical,ho2020denoisingdiffusionprobabilisticmodels} or Transformer~\citep{peebles2023scalablediffusionmodelstransformers}.
 When $v$ is implemented using a transformer, $x$ is tokenized into a sequence of vectors before being passed to the Transformer.

-When using a diffusion model for image generation, a noisy image is first sampled as $x(0)$, and then diffuses according to $v$, resulting in a noiseless image $x(1)$.
-Recall \Cref{eq:diffusion}, since the first layer of $v$ is usually a normalization (usually GroupNorm for U-Nets and Pre Layernorm for Transformers), we can directly apply \Cref{thm:preln} or \Cref{thm:prelnseq} to conclude that diffusion models are almost always surjective from the noise space to the output space.
-This structural property suggests an inherent vulnerability to adversarial attacks.
-Indeed, \citet{zeng2024advi2iadversarialimageattack} constructed examples of $x(0)$s from the noise space, so that harmful contents are generated after the diffusion.
-Our results show that no matter how the diffusion model is trained, such input always exists for any output image.
+For image generation, a noisy image $x(0)$ evolves under $v$ into a noiseless image $x(1)$.
+By \Cref{eq:diffusion}, since the first layer of $v$ is typically a normalization (GroupNorm for U-Nets and Pre-LayerNorm for Transformers), \Cref{thm:preln,thm:prelnseq} imply that deterministic diffusion models are almost always surjective from noise space to output space, suggesting inherent vulnerability to adversarial attacks.
+Indeed, prior work~\citep{zeng2024advi2iadversarialimageattack} constructed noise vectors $x(0)$ that generate harmful content; our results show that, regardless of training, such an input exists for any output image.